netlok002/odin-recipes/README.md

 # odin-recipes

-This readme will be updated once the project is complete.
+This project is for learning purposes.
+Please feel free to take a look around, laugh, admire, or provide feedback. :)

-Current deployment can be viewed on [Github Pages](https://www.netlok002.github.io/odin-recipes)
+Current deployment can be viewed on [Github Pages](https://netlok002.github.io/odin-recipes/)